The Caledonian-Record: Caledonian-Record Pub. Co., Inc. v. VT State College

 The Caledonian garnered attention in 2003 over a court case entitled Caledonian-Record Pub.
 Co., Inc. v.
 VT State College.
 The Caledonian wanted to have access to student disciplinary records and hearings from Lyndon State College.
 Lyndon state claimed that it was exempt from making the requested information public per the Vermont Public Records Act and the Open Meetings Law.
 The local court sided with Lyndon State College, and an appeal to the Vermont Supreme Court followed.
 The Vermont Supreme Court upheld the verdict.
 Julie Fothergill, an attorney with the Vermont League of Cities and Towns, stated that the ruling "is important for all public bodies because it indicates how the Court may interpret other exceptions to the Public Records Law."

 Operations

 Besides the Caledonian, the paper also published the Orleans County Record and the Littleton Record.

 In 2007 the paper employed a staff of 40.
 Sales ranged from $1 to $5 million annually.

 In 2007 the paper partnered with the American Society of News Editors at Lyndon Institute to publish a school newspaper, the first at the school, entitled The Campus News.

 In 2008 the paper outsourced the printing of the paper to Upper Valley Press in Haverhill, New Hampshire, citing equipment, quality control and personnel problems.

 In 2017, the paper was family owned.

+Controversies

+In its coverage of the 2017 fire that destroyed the home of singer-songwriter Neko Case, the paper included Case's name despite her ongoing issues with stalkers and threats to her and her family.
+The paper maintains that it followed its typical public safety reporting standards.